 Departing from Johannesburg this accommodated safari travels to the Kalahari Desert in Botswana, before heading to Maun.

-Then we fly to our bush camp in the pristine Okavango Delta to explore this watery wilderness on nature walks, boat cruises and mokoro rides, experiencing the truly wild African bush.
-Next, we drive along the northern fringes of Makgadikgadi Pans to Chobe National Park for a game viewing boat cruise and game drive.
+Then we head into the pristine Okavango Delta to explore this watery wilderness on a mokoro trip and bush walk, experiencing the truly wild African bush.
+Next, we visit the vast Makgadikgadi Pans and proceed to Chobe National Park for a game viewing boat cruise and 4x4 game drive.

 Crossing into Zimbabwe we admire Victoria Falls and do optional adventure activities.
 In Zambia, we visit Lusaka and the South Luangwa National Park.
 Then we spend a few days relaxing on the shores of scenic Lake Malawi.
 Journeying to Dar es Salaam, we catch a ferry to Stone Town on Zanzibar Island.
 Discover the beaches, cultures and spices of Zanzibar, before exploring the world-famous Ngorongoro Crater.
 Alternatively, take an optional camping trip in legendary Serengeti National Park.
 Then, return to Arusha and drive to Nairobi in Kenya, where this Accommodated Budget Safari ends.

 During this trip, you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.